mt-davis/hpstr-jekyll-theme/about/index.md

           For my web-based apps, I used AnguarJs, EmberJs, HTML, (Bootstrap), CSS MeteorJs (learning) and number of SQL variants including MySQL, MsSQL, PostgreSQL.
           However, I wouldn't call myslef a DBA.

 I'm a major supportor of AWS <a href="http://aws.amazon.com/" target="_blank">(Amazon Web Services).</a> Great solutions for startup's and non-profit organzations.
-Check them out if you haven't.</p>
+Check them out if you haven't.

 I've setup and impliemented both Windows and Linux environments for the last 15 years.
 I also do a little bit of DevOps.
 <hr>